Tonyuche/Project/TrendyDesigns.md

       * **Trendy-WLAN** ->VLAN 99 (WPA2-PSK for employee mobile)
       * **Trendy-Guest** ->VLAN 90 (Captive Portal enabled)

+# Architecture

+## Overview
+Margielos Atelier is built with Next.js 16 using the App Router.
+The project follows a conventional monorepo style with an `app` directory for UI and API routes, a `data` directory for static content, and a `public` directory for static assets.

+### UI Layer
+- **Root Layout** – The `app/layout.tsx` file defines metadata (title, description, base URL) and wraps pages in a basic `<html>` and `<body>` structure【897256825091222†L1-L23】.
+Global styles are imported via `globals.css`.
+- **Home Page** – `app/page.tsx` fetches the product list via `getProducts()` and renders a hero section and product grid【31295513849012†L108-L118】【31295513849012†L121-L144】.
+- **Product Page** – `app/products/[slug]/page.tsx` uses the dynamic route parameter to fetch product details and display them along with an “Add to bag” button【166253349575871†L36-L61】.
+- **Cart Pages** – `app/cart/page.tsx` and `app/cart/confirmation/page.tsx` render the cart UI, summary, and confirmation.
+The cart page uses a hook provided by the cart context to read and mutate cart state【413448586207448†L33-L38】.

+### State Management
+Cart state is managed through a React Context defined in `app/cart-context.tsx`.
+The context exposes functions to add, increment, decrement, and remove items.
+It stores the cart items in local state and persists them to `localStorage` so that the bag contents survive page reloads【113552009221774†L34-L57】.
+The context value includes derived properties `totalCount` and `totalPrice` computed from the items array.

+### Data Layer
+Product data lives in `data/products.ts`.
+It defines a `Product` type and exports an array `products` along with helper functions:
+- `getProducts()` returns the array of products.
+- `getProductBySlug(slug)` searches the products array for a matching slug and returns the product or the first product if not found【999166272045991†L52-L70】.

+### API Routes
+Next.js API routes in `app/api/products` expose the products as JSON.
+The root `route.ts` returns all products【796184619951124†L4-L7】, while the dynamic `[slug]/route.ts` returns a single product or 404 if not found【522016191816061†L4-L12】.
+These endpoints power the website but can also be consumed by third‑party clients.

+### Styling
+Styling is done via Tailwind CSS with utility classes.
+The project uses a restricted neutral color palette and uppercase letter spacing to reflect the avant‑garde branding.
+The design is mobile‑first, with responsive classes to adapt layouts on larger screens.

+### Assets
+Images and icons are stored in the `public` directory.
+Product images are external links from Pexels, stored in the product data file.
 ### 5. Organizational Structure, Users & Permissions – Day 1 Deliverable
 #### 5.1.
 Organizational Unit (OU) Structure
 |**Domain**|**OUs**|**Sub-OUs**|